oodrive/poei/poei-secured-box/README.md

 > 256 bits long, i.e. 32 bytes long.
 >
 > The hashing technique will always result the same output for a given input, in other words, for a given password value,
 > its hash value will always be the same.
-So, it's also possible to check if a password has already been used or not.
 >
 > :warning: This approach is not the best way to create a secret key, but it's one of the easiest way to create one, enough for this exercise.